CriticalMoments/CriticalMoments/README.md

 ### Step 2: Create your growth plan in JSON

-Yes, really — [a growth plan defined in JSON](https://docs.criticalmoments.io/config-file-structure). ou can add features without any additional code.
+Yes, really — [a growth plan defined in JSON](https://docs.criticalmoments.io/config-file-structure).
+You can add features without any additional code.
 If you want deeper integrations, custom hooks are available.

 Use our [guides](https://docs.criticalmoments.io/guides/reduce-app-churn-with-notifications) to get started with ready-to-deploy and proven growth tactics.
 We're building a [growing library](https://criticalmoments.io/blog) of examples you can use for inspiration.